-SECTION 4.
-Honorary Membership may be chosen by a member with 5 years of Active Membership when the member wishes to remain connected the Guild, but only attend social functions.
+SECTION 3.
+Emeritus Membership may be chosen by a member with five (5) years of Active Membership when the member wishes to remain connected to the Guild, but only attend social functions.

 ARTICLE IV.
 DUES: The Guild’s activities shall be funded through the use of annual membership dues, assessments, and fees charged to the individuals who take part in the Association’s various activities.
 Except for any excess fees refunded as provided hereafter, all the funds collected by the Guild shall be used by it to provide for the various activities permitted by these Articles.

 SECTION 1.
-Dues for Active Members and Associate Members will be established by vote of the Active Members.
-Any change in dues will be proposed by the Treasurer and voted by a 2/3 majority of Active Members in attendance at the time that the dues amount is determined.
+Dues for Active Members and Emeritus Members will be established by vote of the Active Members.
+Any change in dues will be proposed by the Treasurer and voted by a two-thirds (2/3) majority of the Active Members in attendance at the time that the dues amount is determined.
 The dues amount will take effect on September 1, or immediately if a change in dues is warranted and voted on by a two-thirds (2/3) majority of the active members present at the regular monthly meeting.

 SECTION 2.
 The full year's dues are payable at the September meeting, or may be mailed to the Treasurer in the first two weeks of September.
 New members who join after January will pay 1/2 dues.